linda8ianty/petshop-web/README.md

 # petshop-web
-my portfolio using PHP native and SQL for database connection
+my backend-frontend portfolio using PHP native and SQL for database connection